 Condition 4: The pistol’s chamber is empty, the magazine is removed, and the gun’s hammer is down.

 It’s extremely unusual for anyone to carry in Condition 4 as making your handgun ready to fire takes considerable time and effort (draw, insert the magazine, rack the slide, aim, pull trigger).
-That’s a lot to do in a self-defense situation.
+That’s a lot of steps in a self-defense situation.

 Condition 3: The pistol’s chamber is empty, a magazine is inserted, and the hammer is down.

-Also sometimes known as Israeli carry, this was the normal mode of carry for the US military when the 1911 was the standard issue sidearm.
+Also sometimes known as Israeli carry, this was the normal state of carry for the US military when the 1911 was the standard-issue sidearm.
 Condition 3 requires the defender to draw the pistol and rack the slide to load a round in order to make it ready to fire.

-That takes some extra time, and can be impossible if your support hand is otherwise engaged.
+That takes an extra step, and can be impossible if your support hand is otherwise engaged.
 But many people who carry a handgun aren’t comfortable doing so with a round in the chamber.
-If you’re going to carry in Condition 3, you’ll want to practice your draw and slide rack — a lot — in order to make it as quick and instinctive as possible.
+If you’re going to carry in Condition 3, you’ll want to practice your draw and slide rack — a lot — in order to make it as quick, smooth and instinctive as possible.

 Condition 2: A round is chambered, a magazine is inserted and the hammer is down.